mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

     ![](assets/read-segment.png)

 1. Drag and drop the next steps that the individual will follow.
-For example, you can add a condition followed by a message.
+For example, you can add a condition followed by a channel action.
 To learn more about activities, refer to [this section](using-the-journey-designer.md).

 1. Test your journey using test profiles.
 Learn more in this [section](testing-the-journey.md)